alan-turing-institute/data-safe-haven-team/WaysofWork.md

 #### Board

 Likely to be the most day to day view, it shows issues by status.
-For simplicity only one view exists, where task level issues and stories cause confussion use the Story label to filter.
+For simplicity only one view exists, where task level issues and stories cause confusion use the Story label to filter.

 What statuses to use and how can evolve with use, the most important rule to follow is to respect the backlog as agreed upon work.